KESTIO

 The levers of value creation

-• The framework for promoting your offer
+• The value proposition canvas for their offer

-• Self-assessment of buyer tip processing
+• Self-assessment of how you handle buyer tactics

-• DISC profile analysis grid
+• The DISC profile analysis matrix

 • The final quiz!